ppy/osu-wiki/wiki/History_of_osu!/2010/en.md

 ## January

 The [Wai-con](https://en.wikipedia.org/wiki/Wai-Con) anime convention in Perth had osu!arcade, a fully self-contained arcade machine running a touch-based version of osu!.
-Although playing too much on it could lead to sore fingers as some people had criticised, the prototype containing custom-made hardware and a built-in touchscreen was well-received by the community.[^wai-con]
+Although playing too much on it could lead to sore fingers as some people had criticised, the prototype containing custom-made hardware and a built-in touchscreen was well received by the community.[^wai-con]

 ![A touchscreen displaying osu!'s main menu](img/osu!arcade.jpg "The osu!arcade machine at 2010's Wai-con")